joshkitt/cloud-certification/aws/aws-csaa.md

 - Intelligent routing
 - SSL termination
 - __Access Logs can be enabled to capture detailed inforamtion about requests (disabled by default)__
+- Health checks - to monitor healthy nodes before routing
+    - Out of service vs In service
 - HTTPS listener
     - __clients can use Server Name Indication (SNI) to specify the hostname they reach__
+- __ELBs can scale but not instantaneously – contact AWS to “warm-up” ELBs__
 - Types
     - ALB - Application Load Balancer
         - HTTP Layer 7
+        - HTTP / HTTPS / Websockets
         - Called by DNS name
         - Hostname, path, redirects, dynamic host port mapping for ECS
         - Good fit for Docker
         - Performs health checks to route to healthy nodes
-        - Stickiness cookie to send traffic back to same server for HTTP (1 sec. to 7 days)
+        - __Stickiness cookie to send traffic back to same server for HTTP (1 sec. to 7 days)__
             - Can cause imbalance across servers
-        - __Passes along client info in X-Forwarded-For, etc. header__
+        - __Doesn't see IP of client directly - passes along client info in X-Forwarded-For, etc. header__
         - Uses "Target group" for routing target
         - __Weighted Target Groups routing__
     - NLB - Network Load Balancer
         - TCP Layer 4
-        - Static IP per AZ
+        - Static IP per AZ, or Elastic IP
         - Public facing - must attach Elastic IP
         - Private facing - gets random private IP
-        - Higher performance than ALB
+        - __Higher performance than ALB__
         - Low-latency
         - NLB does not use X-Forwarded-For header, you can see source IP
     - Classic Load Balancer